- 25 Feb 2019

 Eligible students will also have their tuition fees paid by the Scottish Government and must apply to SAAS to have them paid.

 Normal entry requirements for PGDE ITE also apply, including a requirement to have Higher English (or equivalent) and National 5/credit level Maths (or equivalent).
-However, flexibility on entry requirements may be applied by the General Teaching Council for Scotland, and support can be provided for the provision of English/maths qualifications if necessary.

 To qualify for the bursary students will need to satisfy SAAS residence conditions as outlined on the SAAS website:

 - be ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man for the three years immediately before the first day of the first academic year of the course (the relevant date)

 - be ordinarily resident in Scotland on the relevant date (you will not be regarded as being ordinarily resident in Scotland if your main purpose in coming here is to receive full-time education and that you would have otherwise been living elsewhere)

 - have 'settled status' in the UK (as set out in the Immigration Act 1971)